 At Cahaba Dermatology, we offer NB-UVB for psoriasis and vitiligo treatment.
 We are experts at treating psoriasis and will help you get clear skin faster.
-We are one of the few treatment centers for psoriasis in Alabama and offer a therapeutic spectrum for psoriasis from UV light therapy, Xtrac excimer to oral, topical and injectable treatment.
+We are one of the few treatment centers for psoriasis in Alabama and offer a therapeutic spectrum for psoriasis from UV light therapy and an eximer laser, to oral, topical and injectable treatments.

 How does UVB work?